google/web-starter-kit/README.md

 ## A Boilerplate-only Option

-If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js`, `.jshintrc` and `.travis.yml`.
+If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.babel.js` and `.travis.yml`.
 You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

 ## Docs and Recipes